themicrocapinvestor/AARDTRADEANALYTICS/README.md

 MIT License -- see [LICENSE](LICENSE).
 You're free to use, modify, and redistribute this code, including commercially, as long as the license notice is kept.

+## About Vide Coder

+Hi, my name is Ayush